AmmarMohanna/ShadowingEffect/README.md

 ## How to use?

 1. Configure the parameters in config.json
-2. Train the model using `python train.py`
+2. Train and evaluate the model using `python train.py`
-3. Evaluate the model on test dataset using: `python test.py`